Luis Polonia: Conviction

 Luis Polonia was found guilty of having sexual intercourse with an underage girl, however the judge postponed sentencing until after the 1989 baseball season.
 "I made a mistake and I'm really sorry for it," Polonia told the judge before the sentence was imposed.
 "I'm a human being and anybody can make the mistake I made."
 Polonia, still with the New York Yankees, was sentenced to 60 days in jail and fined $1,500 on the misdemeanor charge of having sex with a 15-year-old girl.
 Thomas Doherty, Milwaukee County circuit judge, also ordered Polonia to make a $10,000 contribution to the Sinai Samaritan Medical Center's sexual assault treatment center in Milwaukee.
 Polonia pleaded no contest to the charge of having sexual intercourse with a child.
 The Yankees ownership made no comment; however, manager Dallas Green said, "It's a shame to see that happen.
 It's a personal thing.
 All you can do is warn people.
 You can't live their lives."

 Post-baseball career

-Polonia currently runs the Polonia Baseball Academy.